 - failure to germinate can be due to the soil being too warm or excess watering before seed germinates.
 Only sow seed once there is a distinct and permanent change of season (when mornings have that chill in the air) and resist the urge to water the soil until the shoots poke through.

 - Powdery mildew is incredibly common in sweet peas especially when temperatures start to warm up.
-Spray with eco-fungicide at the first sign of trouble and repeat in 7 days if necessary.
+Spray with an organic fungicide at the first sign of trouble and repeat as required.
+Ultimately these annual plants will usually die from powdery mildew so spraying is about trying to delay this for as long as possible to be able to enjoy more flowers.

-- Aphids and mites – if either of these sap sucking pests appear spray with eco-oil or eco-neem for easy control.
+- Aphids and mites – if either of these sap sucking pests appear spray with OCP eco-oil or OCP eco-neem for easy control.